 - a.
-You are a Medicaid Advantage Plus (MAP) plan member, and you enroll in a new Medicare Part D drug plan or Medicare Advantage plan - MAP plans are plans that cover all Medicare, Medicaid, home care, and pharmacy benefits in one insurance plan.
+You are a Medicaid Advantage Plus (MAP) plan member, and you enroll in a new Medicare Part D drug plan or Medicare Advantage plan MAP plans are plans that cover all Medicare, Medicaid, home care, and pharmacy benefits in one insurance plan.
 Since April 2021, some Medicaid recipients are "default enrolled" in these plans when they first became enrolled in Medicare.
 See this article.
 If you are a MAP member and you change Medicare coverage, such as by selecting a new Part D drug plan, you will be disenrolled from your MAP plan.
 See more about MAP plans here. - b.
 You move to a different county in NYS that is out of the MLTC plan's service area.
-Most MLTC plans only serve certain http://www.wnylc.com/health/entry/232/#Involuntary%20disenrollment.
-All grounds for disenrollment are in the Model MLTC Contract at pages 22-23 of the PDF, except the 5th ground (e) on page 4 is not listed -which raises questions about its validity.
+Most MLTC plans only serve certain which continue to provide their home care.
+Eventually they will be required to enroll in an MLTC plan.
+Even during the pandemic, some members of Medicaid managed care plans who are new to Medicare have been transitioned to Medicaid Advantage Plus (MAP) or MLTC plans under "Default Enrollment," unless they opted out.
+See this article.